How much recovery time do you need after having a tooth pulled?

 When can you return to work or school?

-And of course, like stated above, because it’s your dentist who’s most knowledgeable about details pertaining to you, your medical status, and your procedure, they are the one with the most qualified opinion about the level of post-op recuperation that it’s expected that you’ll need, so ask (or call back and ask).
+And of course, because it’s your dentist who’s most knowledgeable about details pertaining to you, your medical status, and your procedure, they’re also the one who has the most qualified opinion about the amount of post-op recuperation time that you’ll need.
+So, ask them (or call back if you forgot to ask).

 Here are some examples of what research studies have reported about the amount of time off patients typically require after having teeth taken out.